top of page

 One of the most fun examples is from 1999, when Justice Thomas purchased a $267,230 40-foot Prevost Le Mirage XL Marathon R.V.
 Over the years, he described to friends and colleagues how he sacrificed and saved to purchase it, and he often used the R.V. to polish his down-to-earth, I-was-born-in-poverty-but-somehow-pulled-myself-out-of-it-by-my-bootstraps persona: “I don’t have any problem with going to Europe, but I prefer the United States, and I prefer seeing the regular parts of the United States.
 There’s something normal to me about it.
 I come from regular stock, and I prefer being around that.”

-We now know why Anthony Welters was so tight-lipped.
+We later found out why Anthony Welters was so unforthcoming.
 After reviewing loan documents, Democratic members of the Senate Finance Committee found that “Welters forgave a substantial amount, or even all of the principal balance of his loan to Clarence Thomas, constituting of the forgiveness of approximately $267,230.00 of debt owed by Justice Thomas.”

-Since these extremely concerning revelations about Clarence and Ginni Thomas have come to light, much of the debate in political circles and on cable news has revolved around things like when should Justices have to disclose certain things OR when should Justices recuse themselves OR what is the definition of “personal hospitality.”
+When these extremely concerning revelations about Clarence and Ginni Thomas came to light, much of the debate in political circles and on cable news revolved around things like when should Justices have to disclose certain things OR when should Justices recuse themselves OR what is the definition of things like “personal hospitality.”